vk7061iitb/Flutter-Projects/flutter_application_1/README.md

-# budget_tracker
+# Budget_tracker

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple Budget Calculater App.
+There are option to add new expences and income, you can delete or modify them too.

 A few resources to get you started if this is your first Flutter project: